Approaching Neural Chinese Word Segmentation as a Low-Resource Machine Translation Task: Related Work

-The most relevant to our work is \citet{shi-etal-2017-neural}'s proposal to formalize CWS as character-level NMT.
-It differs from global segmentation scoring in that the NMT directly generates characters segmented by delimiters.
-Afterward, \citet{wei-etal-2019-improved} constrain the NMT decoding to follow all and only the input characters.
-This approach, together with several existing NMT toolkits, ease the model design and implementation for neural CWS.
-However, even with external resources, the two methods are behind the previous work concerning performance.
-This motivates us to explore low-resource techniques to enhance the NMT-based approach.
+The most relevant to our research is \citet{shi-etal-2017-neural}'s suggestion to formalize Chinese word segmentation as character-level neural machine translation.
+It differs from global segmentation scoring in that the NMT directly generates Chinese characters with delimiters.
+It can also be equipped with post-editing that adds back characters omitted by the model.
+Later, \citet{wei-etal-2019-improved} restrict the NMT decoding to follow all and only the input characters.
+This proposal, together with existing NMT toolkits, eases the model design and implementation for neural Chinese segmentation.
+However, even with external resources, the two systems are inferior to the previous works concerning performance.
+This encourages us to explore low-resource techniques to enhance the NMT-based approach.